mert-byrktr/CMI-2025/README.md

 # Gesture Recognition Competition Solution

 This repository outlines the two primary modeling approaches used in CMI 2025 Competition: a feature-rich CatBoost model and a custom multi-branch 1D-CNN.
 The aim was to use sensor data to classify body-focused repetitive behaviors (BFRBs) and other gestures.
+Although I missed the chance of a silver medal from 70-90th place (approx. top %3) with wrong submission selection, this repo may give some useful feature engineering inspirations, especially on GBDT algorithms with signal processing.

 I started the competition with the CatBoost algorithm.
 After a month of testing, I switched to CNN models, and the performance increase was truly surprising.
 However, CatBoost was the addition that provided the largest increase in the ensemble phase.